MicrosoftDocs/VBA-Docs/access/Concepts/Criteria-Expressions/count-function-microsoft-access-sql.md

 ## Remarks

-You can use **Count** to count the number of records in an underlying query.
+Use **Count** to count the number of records in an underlying query.
 For example, you could use **Count** to count the number of orders shipped to a particular country or region.

 Although  _expr_ can perform a calculation on a field, **Count** simply tallies the number of records.
 It does not matter what values are stored in the records.